 - The child’s parent or guardian will be required to approve the entry by way of a drop-down selector on the online form.
 The adult must provide their own name and contact email (not the child’s).
-This name and email address are recorded only as proof of consent for the child’s participation and in order to contact the winners.
+This name and email address are recorded only as proof of consent for the child’s participation and in order to contact entrants to invite them to the Grand Prize Giving Ceremony.
 They will not be used for any other purpose, and will not be passed to any other party.
 The will be deleted when the winners have been selected and notified.

 - The words used in the written submission, alongside school year and school, will be used in the analysis to understand what young people think about when they think about 'research'.

 - Entrants can only enter individually.
 Only one entry per person is allowed and the writing must be wholly written by the entrant only.